jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ![*Select ISO install media*](images/Chapter-03/virtualbox7/start-button.png "Select ISO")

+### Create a New VM on Parallels

+To see the installation steps for creating a new VM on Parallels, see **Appendix-E** in the back of the book.

 ## Step-by-step Installing Linux Operating Systems

 For step-by-step details on installing an operating system see **Appendix-E** of the book in order to cover both VirtualBox and Parallels based installs for Fedora, Ubuntu Desktop, and Debian installs.